jstnmthw/next-static-blog/_posts/team-dynamics.md

   url: '/public/images/crosswalk-in-japan.jpg'
 ---

-Managing a team is a nuanced dance of personalities.
-The role of managing extends beyond project timelines and deliverables, delving into the intricacies of human dynamics within the team—a journey marked not only by successes but also by the failures, that shape us.
+The responsibilities of leadership go beyond project timelines and deliverables.
+Leading a team involves navigating the subtle interplay of personalities—delving into the intricacies of human dynamics within the team.
+It's a journey marked not only by successes but also by the failures that shape us.

 ## All wakes of life